SalmanRasheed138/SalmanRasheed138/README.md

 ## 📌 Selected Projects

+> ⚠️ **Note**: The following projects are part of my professional work at **Expert Soft Solution LLC** and are hosted in **private repositories** under the company account.
+I contributed as a **Frontend Developer**, primarily focusing on design layout, UI implementation, responsiveness, and API integrations.

 ### 🔹 [Lead Form](#)
-A form builder for surveys to create and manage dynamic fields.
+Form builder for surveys to create and manage dynamic fields.
 **Role:** Frontend Developer
 **Stack:** React.js, TypeScript, Redux Toolkit, MUI, Formik